 - Build a brand reputation with corporate identity.

-12. One Person Company Can Be Registered as a Real Estate Consultancy
+12. Real Estate Consultancy

 OPCs in real estate must follow state RERA laws and GST regulations.
 While real estate consultancies can operate as OPCs, property investment and trading activities are restricted under RBI guidelines.